cfa average salary in india

 Salary in India can be extremely differentiated among different charterholders working in CFA, for example, depending upon experience, location, and the sector in which they operate.
 The average entry-level professional should get around ₹6 to ₹10 lakhs of annual salary and increase his/her fortunes up to ₹10- ₹15 lakhs depending on the number of years of experience.
 Remunerations in such major financial hubs like Mumbai and Bangalore tend to be much higher, especially in investment banking, asset management, and private equity.
 The senior CFA professional can get salaries of over ₹20 lakhs, especially in leadership positions or specialization.
 The CFA can enhance earnings while providing an edge in a hyper-innovative landscape of finance.

-CFA Level 1 Salary in India
+Average Salary After CFA Level 1 in India

 Candidates for the CFA Level 1 typically join the financial job markets with an expectation of salary mostly in ₹4 to ₹8 lakhs annually.
 Even though the position might be entry level, getting a CFA is indeed much more than what one’s peer who has no similar certification has.